 Luccia’s ideal customer was someone looking for a dream bathroom who would select high-end materials and pay for a high-quality installation.

 Over the years, Luccia learned how to identify prospects like this, and as a result, his business flourished.
 He charged premium rates for his area, which enabled him to take his time and do a great job for customers who really appreciated his work.

 Kyle Hedin, host of The Floor Academy Podcast, asked, “How do you know, before you bid on a project, whether the prospects are your ideal clients?
 How do you tell the difference between someone who is willing to pay for quality work versus someone who is just trying to keep up with the Joneses?
 They see all the value in the materials and not in the installer.”

-Throughout the episode, Luccia unpacked the answer to these and other questions, providing valuable insights for contractors who are struggling to establish themselves with their ideal clientele.
+Throughout the episode, Luccia unpacked the answers to these and other questions, providing valuable insights for contractors who are struggling to establish themselves with their ideal clientele.
 Most of Luccia’s suggestions do not cost anything to implement.

 Visit higher end tile shops and designers monthly.

 He also recommends bringing your kids.
 “They love when children come in… It’s also a good way to get your kids to know, hey, this is what Dad does for a living. …This is where your food comes from.”

 The monthly discussions are not necessarily always about work.
 “I get to know their families,” Luccia said.
 “At the end of the year, I like to present these big gift baskets… not as a bribe to get more work, but because I truly enjoy working with these people on a professional basis.”

 Make it a point to regularly spend time with those who can connect you with your ideal clients.